How a Haggis Disaster Taught Us Everything About Real Hospitality

-It was a Tuesday night, typically quiet at The Highland Haggis, our little restaurant and bar in Edinburgh.
-I was behind the bar, polishing glasses, when I spotted Hamish, our head chef, pacing like a man possessed.
-He was on the phone, muttering about "delivery cock-ups" and "missing stuff."
-Never a good sign.
-Tuesdays are restocking days, and a late delivery meant chaos.
+It was a Tuesday night, usually pretty quiet at The Highland Haggis.
+I was behind the bar, just polishing glasses, when I saw Hamish, our head chef, pacing like he’d lost his mind.
+He was on the phone, muttering about 'delivery cock-ups' and 'missing stuff.'
+That's never a good sign.
+Tuesdays are restocking days, and a late delivery meant everything was about to go sideways.

-Hamish is a legend, mind you.
-He's been with us from the start, seen us through thick and thin – the Edinburgh Fringe madness, that biblical storm in '21, even the time a stag tried to deep-fry a Mars Bar.
-Usually, he's cool as a cucumber.
-So, seeing him stressed meant serious trouble.
+Hamish is a proper legend, mind you.
+He’s been with us since day one, seen us through everything – the Edinburgh Fringe madness, that absolutely biblical storm back in '21, even the time some stag tried to deep-fry a Mars Bar.
+Normally, he’s the calmest person you’ll ever meet.
+So, seeing him this stressed meant serious trouble.

-We had a big private booking for the following Saturday: a celebration for a group of Indian doctors in town for a conference.
-They wanted the full Scottish works: haggis, neeps and tatties, whisky tasting, the whole shebang.
-Hamish had painstakingly planned a special menu, sourcing the best ingredients.
-Except, those ingredients were now who-knows-where between Inverness and Edinburgh.
-Brilliant.
+We had a big private booking lined up for the coming Saturday: a celebration for a group of Indian doctors in town for a conference.
+They wanted the full Scottish experience: haggis, neeps and tatties, a whisky tasting, the whole shebang.
+Hamish had put so much effort into planning a special menu, sourcing what he thought were the best ingredients.
+Except, those ingredients were now God knows where, somewhere between Inverness and Edinburgh.
+Just brilliant.

 Across the road, The Spice Merchant, a popular Indian restaurant, was buzzing.
-Their neon sign winked cheerfully.
-I'd always seen them as our main rivals, but we kept to ourselves.
+Their neon sign blinked cheerfully.
+I’d always thought of them as our main rivals, but we mostly kept to ourselves.
 We did Scottish, they did Indian, live and let live, right?

 Until Saturday.

-Saturday rolled around, and The Highland Haggis was transformed.
-Tartan tablecloths, soft bagpipe music, the air thick with the smell of simmering haggis.
-Hamish had somehow, against all odds, pulled it off.
-The delivery arrived late Friday, and he'd been working non-stop since.
-A hero.
+Saturday rolled around, and The Highland Haggis was completely transformed.
+Tartan tablecloths, soft bagpipe music, the air thick with the comforting smell of simmering haggis.
+Hamish, somehow, against all the odds, had pulled it off.
+The delivery had arrived late Friday, and he’d been working non-stop since.
+A genuine hero.

-The Indian doctors arrived, a lively bunch, keen to soak up some Scottish culture.
-We kicked off with a whisky tasting, a selection of single malts from different regions.
-They were enthusiastic, firing off questions about the history and how each whisky was made.
+The Indian doctors arrived, a really lively group, clearly keen to soak up some Scottish culture.
+We started with a whisky tasting, a selection of single malts from different regions.
+They were so enthusiastic, firing off questions about the history and how each whisky was made.

 Then came the haggis.
 Hamish presented it with a flourish, reciting Burns' "Address to a Haggis" like a seasoned actor.
-The guests applauded, cameras flashed, and everyone tucked in.
+The guests applauded, cameras flashed, and everyone dug in.

 Then, silence.